mailbots/mailbots/README.md

 gopherApp.loadSkill(__dirname + "/my/skills/");
 ```

-The `loadSkill` helper does not load skills in subdirectories, making them available for libs, tests and sub-skills that only are needed in certain places.
+The `loadSkill` helper does not load skills in subdirectories.
+Subdirectories are reserved for libs, tests and sub-skills that can themesleves be explicitly loaded.

-Pass an optional config object to each loaded skill
+Pass an optional config object to each loaded skill.

 ```javascript
 // Pass optional config object gopherApp.loadSkill(__dirname + "/my/skills/", config);
 ```

-### Make Skills Stand-Alone
+### Making Reusable Skills

-Gopher Skills can be organized into self-contained components that contain everything needed for a particular function: UI elements, events handlers and settings.
+Gopher Skills can be organized into reusable components that have everything they need for a particular function: UI elements, events handlers and settings.

-Here is our previous example, packaged into a stand-alone skill:
+Here is our previous example, packaged into a stand-alone, reusable skill:

 ```javascript
 // hi-skill.js (As an isolated component)